waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Situational Awareness Failure (Menu Loop):** I failed to recognize I was in a menu for over 20 turns, repeatedly trying to use overworld tools.
 This is a critical failure to observe the `Screen Text` as the source of truth for my current game state. **Correction:** I must always check `Screen Text` before taking any action.
 If there is text, I am in a menu/dialogue and cannot use overworld tools.
 - **Failure to Analyze Tool Output:** I have repeatedly failed to analyze the detailed failure reports from my tools.
 My tools are functioning correctly and providing diagnostic information, but my process is flawed because I have ignored this data and jumped to incorrect conclusions. **Correction:** I must make it a mandatory step to read, interpret, and state the implications of the full output of my tools, especially failure reports, before forming a conclusion or planning the next action.
 - **Deferred Data Management:** I failed to immediately correct a failed notepad update, instead continuing to navigate for over 10 turns.
 This is a direct violation of the immediate action mandate.
 (Self-correction from Turn 166772)
 - **Repeated Path Interruptions (Seafoam Islands B4F):** I repeatedly failed to document or analyze path interruptions between Turns 170465-170517.
 This is a critical failure to follow the immediate data & tool maintenance directive.
 I must address these interruptions by re-evaluating the path and documenting the cause of the interruption.
+(Self-correction from Turn 170518)
+- **Notepad Edit Precision Failure:** I failed to use `notepad_edit` with precise `old_text` and also attempted multiple `notepad_edit` calls in a single turn. **Correction:** All `notepad_edit` calls must be precise and only one per turn.
+(Self-correction from Turn 170521, 170522)

-# II.
-Game Mechanics & World Knowledge
+## B. Game Mechanics & World Knowledge

-## A. Type Effectiveness Chart (Verified)
+### 1. Type Effectiveness Chart (Verified)
 - **Objective:** Systematically test and verify all type matchups in this ROM hack, as the standard chart is unreliable.
 - **Method:** During battles, especially against the Elite Four, prioritize using moves with uncertain effectiveness to gather data.
 Record all super-effective, not-very-effective, and immune interactions observed.
 - **Findings:**